pandoc/lua-filters/column-div/README.md

 ### Formating the document

 Everything is done with Pandoc's fenced divs with class names and attributes.
-The attributes are similar to those from Latex and/or HTML styling.
+The attributes are similar to those from HTML styling and/or Latex.

-#### Multiple balanced columns
+#### Multiple even columns
 For Latex and PDF output, you will need to call the multicol package.
 This can be done un the YAML header.